gsfraley/mistletoe-site/book/src/developers/rust/simple-mistletoe-bind-example.md

 }
 ```

-The important part here is the signature: `(input_config: InputConfig) -> MistHuskResult`
+The important part here is the signature: `(input_config: InputConfig) -> MistResult`

-Essentially, you can specify a function that takes any parameter that implements `Deserialize` (and that includes `String`), and outputs our `MistHuskResult` object.
+Essentially, you can specify a function that takes any parameter that implements `Deserialize` (and that includes `String`), and outputs our `MistResult` object.

 The input we'll be receiving is an arbitrary YAML document, with at least `name` specified in it (and potentially more fields in the future).
 For example, maybe the user will pass you these values: